OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Click Process, open the Step, navigate to the script block]

 Next to the script block, we can see the Variable Insert Tool on the right-hand side.
-Depending on the scripting language we are using, the syntax for referencing Octopus variables will be a little different.

 Clicking the Variable Insert Tool will display our Project Variables, along with other Octopus System Variables.
-We'll talk more about System Variables later, but right now we'll select the Variable we just configured and Octopus will add it to the script block using the necessary syntax.
-For more information about the various syntax for referencing variables in your given context, check out the additional resources associated with this module.
+We'll talk more about System Variables later.

+Selecting our variable adds it to the script, with the appropriate syntax.
+For more information about syntax in various languages, check out the additional resources associated with this module.

-Let's just tidy up the script and click save.
+Let's tidy up the script and click save.

 [Tidy up script, click SAVE]

-Now when we execute a Deployment, the appropriate value will be used when we deploy to each Environment.
+Now when we execute a Deployment, the appropriate greeting will be used in each Environment.

+[Fade to brief demos of deployments to Dev and Prod, reviewing the logs for the message in each environment]

+This is all well and good for a Hello World example, but how might we use these variables with something a little more complicated, such as a website.

+[Fade to RandomQuotes website, as deployed without any Structured Configuration Variables]

+Here's the website we deployed in the last class.
+If we take a look at the footer, it's displaying the environment name and the version number.
+However, this version number is incorrect and the Environment name (Dev) doesn't match our configuration in Octopus Deploy (where we used the unabreviated "Development").

+[Fade to this GitHub page: https://github.com/OctopusSamples/RandomQuotes/blob/master/RandomQuotes/appsettings.json]

+That's because the website is still using default values defined in source control.
+We need to replace these default values with Octopus Variables when we execute deployments.

+[Fade to Process for RandomQuotes Project]

+Here's the Process we set up in the previous class to deploy the RandomQuotes website.
+When we configured this project, we skipped over the Structured Configuration Variables options.

+[Scroll down, highlight the Structured Configuration Variables section]

+Let's update the Project to reference the file that contains our configuration variables.
+Octopus supports JSON, YAML, XML and Java Properties files.

+[Type appsettings.json, and save.]

+Now let's hop over to the Variables page to enter our values.

+[Click Variables]

+We can use this syntax to reference the variables in our configuration file.

+[Add AppSettings:EnvironmentName]

+As for the value, we could hard code it like we did before.
+However, in retrospect this feels a bit cumbersome.
+Perhaps in the future we'll rename an Environment or add a new one?
+It would be better to use the built-in Octopus Variable, Octopus.Environment.Name, to automatically populate this value for us.

+[Add value #{Octopus.Environment.Name}]

+[Then, add a new variable: AppSettings:AppVersion]

+Similarly, we can use an Octopus Variable to pass through the version number for either the Package or the Octopus Release.

+[Add value #{Octopus.Release.Number}]

+Links to references of useful system variables, as well as relevant variable syntax, can be found in the additional resources.

+Now, let's redploy the website.
+Remember, since we've changed our Process and our Variables, it's necessary to create a new Release.
+If we were to re-deploy the old release, we'd be redeploying the old Process and Variables which would not reflect the changes we've just made.

+[Create release, redeploy to dev, refresh wesite, highlight the new environment name and version number]

+[To do: VARIABLE GROUPS]

 Tips: